broodminder/userguide/docs/en/40_beesApp.md

 ## Overview

 This section contains the nuts and bolts of using the app.
-Refer to the "Daily Use" chapter just following the quick start guide for practical information in using BroodMinders in your apiary.

 We have released a major update in June 2024 with numerous new features.
 We recommend exploring the app, reading the manual, and watching our videos to understand the extensive range of features available to you.
 Our development team are all beekeepers so we have added many features that we love and know you will love too.